2018 Whitley Lecture

 Helen wrote this blog as she developed her response.

 Click below to watch a video of the lecture delivered in Paisley.

 Helen was a hospital doctor until 2008, when she was called to Baptist ministry.

 She is now part time Associate Minister of Victoria Park Baptist Church, Bristol, and Research Fellow at Bristol Baptist College.
 She teaches Old Testament and biblical languages at a number of theological colleges and universities.
 Her PhD thesis was on aspects of humour in Kings, but her current research area is in how to read Old Testament narratives of violence, and how they relate to modern problems of violence and migration.
 She lives in Bristol with her husband and three teenage daughters.

-The 2016 Whitley Lecture was Church Without Walls: Post-Soviet Baptists in the Ukranian Revolution 2013-14 by Joshua Searle, Tutor in Theology and Public Thought and Assistant Director of Postgraduate Research at Spurgeon's College.
-The lecture can be purchased here.
+The 2016 Whitley Lecture was Church Without Walls: Post-Soviet Baptists in the Ukrainian Revolution 2013-14 by Joshua Searle, Tutor in Theology and Public Thought and Assistant Director of Postgraduate Research at Spurgeon's College.